 Open Awards retain all evidence of AIV activity, including application forms, action plans, AIV Reports and attendance at our standardisation activities.
-Open Awards QASAs will monitor AIV performance on an ongoing basis and complete annual reviews of their activity to inform decisions about the continuation of AIV Status.
+Open Awards Quality and Standards Advisors will monitor AIV performance on an ongoing basis and complete annual reviews of their activity to inform decisions about the continuation of AIV Status.

 AIV Handbook This handbook gives more detailed overview of the role of the AIV, the application and approval process.
 AIV Policy and Procedures This policy outlines how to become an AIV, what needs to be done to maintain AIV status and how Open Awards monitor and manage performance.
-AIV Report template This report must be completed by AIVs and uploaded to the portal for all course runs they have verified.
+IQA_AIV Report (VAR/AIV) This report must be completed by AIVs and uploaded to the portal for all course runs they have verified.